clemdesign/grav-plugin-adsense/README.md

 [https://adsense.googleblog.com/2018/02/introducing-adsense-auto-ads.html](https://adsense.googleblog.com/2018/02/introducing-adsense-auto-ads.html)

 To use _Auto Ads_ in `Adsense 2` plugin, you just configure `use_auto_ads` to *true* and `adsense.options.auto_ads_client` to your *Auto Ads client ID*.

+To add filtered URN items for Auto Ads treatment, please add items in parameter `adsense.options.auto_ads_filter`.
+When nothing is set, all pages load Auto Ads.
+When an item is set, URN with this item load Auto Ads.
+When a filter is set and you want to load Auto Ads for URN `/` ressource, please add the key `home`to filter list.

 ### By Shortcode